Qazi Muhammad Farooq

-Qazi Muhammad Farooq (Qazi Muhammad Irfan) (born 6 January 1938) is a Pakistani jurist who served on the Supreme Court of Pakistan.
+Qazi Muhammad Farooq (born 6 January 1938- 27th Match 2026) was a Pakistani jurist who served on the Supreme Court of Pakistan.

 Farooq was previously the Chief Election Commissioner of the Election Commission Of Pakistan.

 Early years

 Born in Abbottabad, Farooq attended Dennys High School in Rawalpindi, where he passed the Matriculation Examination in 1954; He then attended Government Gordon College, graduating in 1958.
 Farooq obtained his Bachelor of Laws degree from Punjab University Law College, Lahore in 1960;

 Lower courts

 After getting his law degree, Farooq practiced as a private lawyer for seven years in Abbottabad.
 In 1967, he joined the Provincial Civil Service (Judicial Branch), working as Civil Judge at Charsadda, Lakki Marwat, Bannu and as Senior Civil Judge, Mardan.

 In July 1976, Farooq was promoted to District and Sessions Judge in July 1974, serving at Haripur, Abbottabad and Mansehra.
 In April, 1977, he participated in 28th advanced Course in Public administration and Development at the National Institute of Public Administration in Lahore;

 In April 1977, Farooq was assigned to Mansehra, Bannu and Peshawar.
 During this period, he attended the 1st advanced Course in Shariah in the Institute of Shariah and Legal Profession, Islamabad as also the 1st advanced Course in Shariah in the Islamic University, Madina Munawara.
 Farooq was promoted to B.P.S.
 20 in August 1982; appointed Provincial Election Commissioner, N.W.F.P. in September, 1982;